Entrepreneurs today have a powerful hold on the collective imagination. Look around and notice the many inspiring examples of entrepreneurs in action.

 “When deciding whether entrepreneurship is right for you, all that matters is, have you tried it and did you like it?”

-Gregg Vanourek is a writer, teacher, speaker, and coach on leadership and personal development.
+Gregg Vanourek is a writer, teacher, TEDx speaker, and coach on leadership and personal development.
 He is co-author of three books, including Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (co-authored with his father, Bob Vanourek) and LIFE Entrepreneurs: Ordinary People Creating Extraordinary Lives (a manifesto for integrating our life and work with purpose and passion).
-Take his Leadership Derailers Assessment, complete his Personal Values Exercise, or take his Traps Test (Common Traps of Living), or sign up for their newsletter.
-If you found value in this article, please forward it to a friend.
+Check out their Leadership Derailers Assessment or get their monthly newsletter.
+If you found value in this, please forward it to a friend.
 Every little bit helps!